Codecademy/docs/content/cpp/concepts/switch/switch.md

 ---
-Title: "Switch"
+Title: 'Switch'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Game Development"
+  - 'Game Development'
 Tags:
-  - "Switch"
+  - 'Switch'
-  - "Conditionals"
+  - 'Conditionals'
-  - "Control Flow"
+  - 'Control Flow'
-  - "Comparison"
+  - 'Comparison'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 A `switch` statement provides a means of checking an expression against various `case` statements.
 If there is a match, the code within starts to execute.
 The `break` keyword can be used to terminate a case.